Hmm … it looks like your browser is out of date.

 The Affordable Care Act expanded Medicaid to include individuals adults (19-64 years old) without any dependent children or disability that make less than $15,654 a year or less than $1,305 per month.

-The Affordable Care Act expands access to quality and affordable health coverage for millions of Americans.
+The Affordable Care Act expands access to quality and affordable health coverage for millions of people.
 Signed into federal law by President Barak Obama in 2010, the ACA guarantees health coverage regardless of income level, work situation, or previous health conditions.

 Some services and prescription drug medications may require prior authorizations.
 It is the responsibility of your doctor to get prior authorization when required.